As an ultralight packer, I had become accustomed to traveling with next to nothing on personal trips.

 Maneuverability

-Ultralight packing provides decreased weight and increased maneuverability while rushing through the airport to catch a flight.
+Ultralight packing decreases weight and increases maneuverability while rushing through the airport to catch a flight.

 Simplicity

-Because of the way I pack, I know any shirt goes with any pair of slacks and my belt and shoes will always match.
-I just need to grab what’s on top and I’m good to go.
+Because of how I pack, I know any shirt goes with any pair of slacks, and my belt and shoes will always match.
+I need to grab what’s on top, and I’m ready.

 Adaptability